DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-properties.md

 title: Certificate Properties
 ---

-The table below lists and explains all the certificate properties you come across while creating a CA, a Trust Anchor, or a certificate template.
+Certificate properties you come across while creating a CA, a Trust Anchor, or a certificate template are explained below.

 | Property            | Explanation                                                                                         |
 | -----------------   | ----------------------------------------------------------------------------------------------------|